kenbunitag/eks-cluster-terraform/2-eks-terraform/README.md

 # The terraform files

-- terraform.tf global settings like organization and workspace.
-Also needed software versions.
+- terraform.tf Needed software versions - you normally don't need to touch this.
 - variables.tf: settings like the aws-region
 - outputs.tf: fields that will by outputted after every terraform apply.
 Yout can also access the values of the fields with the command ``terraform output -raw variablename``
 - main.tf the main script that creates the cluster